‘Fairy Tail’ 528: Is Mavis Planning To Turn Natsu Into The Demon E.N.D.?

 When everyone started to breathe again and recovered from August’s unfinished spell, Mavis told the other guild members of the item she managed to steal from Zeref while she was captured, an item that might prove valuable in the coming Fairy Tail Chapter 528.
 Apparently, the first guild master was able to steal the Book of E.N.D., the book Zeref used to reanimate Natsu.

 Is Mavis planning to turn Natsu into the demon E.N.D. by using the book in Fairy Tail 528?
 That just might be the case but it is doubtful if she could even pull it off.
 In previous chapters, Igneel asked Natsu to decide if he prefers to becoming the demon E.N.D. or turning into a dragon like Igneel.
-In the end, Natsu decline both choices insisting that he is human.
+In the end, Natsu declined both choices insisting that he is human.
 Given this backstory and Zeref’s own observation that Igneel’s powers seem to have already left Natsu’s body, turning Natsu into a demon might no longer be feasible.

 How Acnologia’s Reappearance Could Change Things